 The Gruffalo is fast becoming a classic and is loved by children of all ages.
 The repetitive nature of the story allows children to join in during story times.
 By joining in and getting involved children are improving both their speaking and listening skills.
 Making the Gruffalo the perfect short story for Children of Nursery or School age.

 Mog the Forgetful Cat & Other Short Stories – Judith Kerr

 Judith Kerr is a great children’s author who has written a collection of Mog stories as well as the classic book The Tiger Who Came to Tea!
 Mog is a funny character and children will fall in love with the clumsy and forgetful cat.
-As with many of the other short stories mentioned Mog is part of a collection of short stories meaning that you have plenty of choice for story times.
+As with many of the other short stories mentioned, Mog is part of a collection of short stories.
+That means you have plenty of choice when it comes to story time.